Skip to main content

 • Lock-in or restricted withdrawals: Such funds have a lock-in period of five years or until the child attains age of maturity, whichever is earlier.

 • Goal-oriented: The fund’s structure aligns with long-term goals such as higher education.
+This is why investing in a mutual fund for child education is considered beneficial.

 • Flexibility: Mutual funds provide flexibility, both in how much you invest and how you manage withdrawals after lock-in completion.
 You can withdraw the entire amount, or you can stay invested and withdraw the desired amount as and when you need funds (subject to available corpus).